What is the Personal Information we collect?

-We may use the information we collect from you when you send us an email, sign up to receive email or text messages, sign up to volunteer, fill out a form, make a purchase or donation, communicate with us through third-party social feeds, request information, or take any other action on the Sites in the following ways:
+We may use the information we collect from you when you visit the Sites, send us an email, sign up to receive email or text messages, sign up to volunteer, fill out a form, make a purchase or donation, communicate with us through third-party social feeds, request information, or take any other action on the Sites in the following ways:

 - To connect you to TULSI 2020 events and activities, and obtain and confirm RSVP's to those events and programs;

 - Improve, maintain, and operate the Sites, send you receipts, confirmations, updates, notices, and messages regarding support and administration;